-You might think that as semi-rural dwellers, we are spoilt for choice when it comes to finding places to take Boris-the-dog for a walk.
+You might think that as a semi-rural dwellers, Boristhedog is spoilt for choice when it comes to finding places to go for a walk.
 It's not that simple.
-Our village is surrounded by farmland, much of which is populated by sheep, and as we all know, sheep and dogs are not a good combination.
-Boris is a country dog.
+The village is surrounded by farmland, much of which is populated by sheep, and as we all know, sheep and dogs are not a good combination.
+Boris is a country dog

 It was chilly this morning.
 After all the mild and wet weather this was a bit of a shock to the system, and I was glad of my hat and gloves and warm down jacket.
 Boris, of course, stepped out quite happily in bare feet!

 The puddles looked as though they had frozen in stages with the ice forming distinct strata.